 He is co-editor with Anthony Clark Arend of the 2014 book, Human Dignity and the Future of Global Institutions and author of the book, The Reagan Doctrine: Sources of American Conduct in the Cold War’s Last Chapter.
 He is co-author with Shannon Kellman of the Foreign Policy article, “In Fragile States, Disease Outbreaks Don’t Stay Local for Long.”

 He has recently become a regular on Mornings with Carmen LaBerge, heard live Monday-Friday, 7-9 a.m. nationwide on The Faith Radio Network.
 His most recent episode, “The valley of the shadow of death: a choice between two futures,” covers the global struggle against HIV/AIDS.

 He received his Ph.D. in Government from Georgetown University, and A.B. from Harvard University.

-Ambassador Lagon has spoken at several Trinity Forum Evening Conversations on topics such as international development and faith and human trafficking, including:
+Ambassador Lagon has spoken at Trinity Forum Evening Conversations on topics such as international development and human trafficking:

 - Human Dignity and the Future of Global Institutions (2014)

 - The Reagan Doctrine: Sources of American Conduct in the Cold War’s Last Chapter (1994)